bigcommerce/dev-docs/docs/api-docs/store-management/shipping/how-to-use-shipping-provider.md

 <!-- type: tab-end -->

-If a carrier has no connection settings, you can use an empty `connection` object:
+If a carrier doesn’t require any connection settings, send an empty object for the `connection` property.

 <!--
 type: tab